 As you get older, bags under your eyes will become a more permanent fixture.
 It's a natural part of aging and something we all have to come to terms with sooner or later.
 The reason is simple: We all have fat in our faces, and it's held in place by ligaments and muscles.
 As we get older, those ligaments and muscles weaken, and everything starts to sag -- making the fat more visible.
 A similar thing happens within our skin: Collagen levels decline with age, causing the skin to lose its elasticity and begin to sag everywhere, including the face.
 In either case, you may need some type of cosmetic procedure to treat the issue [source: Bouchez].

-For more information on conditions that affect the skin, check out the links on the next page.
+For more information on conditions that affect the skin, check out the links below.